alf171/dotfiles/README.md

 Stow is used to manage symlinks.
-Current list of tools used: zoxide, fzf, lazyvim/nvim, and tmux.
+Current list of tools used: zoxide, fzf, neovim, and tmux.